bbauska/UofM-AdvStyling/readme.md

   alt="IRS.gov - example with poor responsiveness." />
 <!-- {width="6.0in" height="3.3807699037620296in"} -->

-It\'s the Internal Revenue Service.
-And what we have here is a site that not only looks the same, but is laid out the same no matter what type of screen you\'re looking at.
+It&apos;s the Internal Revenue Service.
+And what we have here is a site that not only looks the same, but is laid out the same no matter what type of screen you&apos;re looking at.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 19. irs.gov, again - no change (19) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->